 It’s always a good idea to get more than one car insurance quote.
 In fact, we recommend you get at least three.
 That way, you can tell if you’re getting the best deal.
 While there are hundreds of options out there, there are really only a few companies that consistently perform well across different categories.

 To help cut through the noise, we’ve reviewed the top car insurance companies out there and ranked them on things like price, customer service, availability, and industry reputation.
-If you’re looking to compare a few prices with your Missouri Farm Bureau insurance quote, check out these providers.
+If you’re looking to compare a few prices with your Missouri Farm Bureau Insurance quote, check out Progressive and USAA.

-Use the tool below to collect and compare car insurance quotes from providers available in your state, or call us at (855) 518-0148:
+Use the tool below to collect and compare car insurance quotes from providers available in your state.

 If you’re into technology, Progressive should be on your insurance shopping list.
-Progressive’s Snapshot app tracks your driving and gives you discounts based on your skill, plus you can use it to become a better driver.
+Progressive’s Snapshot® app tracks your driving and gives you discounts based on your skill, plus you can use it to become a better driver.
 Progressive also has a robust app that lets you pay your bill, view your insurance card, request roadside assistance, and more.
-We awarded Progressive 4.5 stars in our review of the company -- read our Progressive car insurance review to learn more.
+We awarded Progressive 4.6 stars in our review of the company.
+Read our complete Progressive auto insurance review to learn more.

 Read our other insurance articles: